 In an ironically named blog post titled "Changing how Google Drive and Google Photos work together" (which could be summarized as "they won't anymore"), Google explains how your photos will no longer sync with Drive, because "simplification, less confusion, something something".

 Anyone who used it is greeted with this message:

-Unfortunately, Google has a nice little utility called Backup and Sync, which conveniently and reliably backed up Drive to your PC.
-That included your photos.
-Which no longer works. 🙄
+Google had a nice little utility called Backup and Sync, which I guess is just Google Drive now, that conveniently and reliably backed up all your Drive files to your PC.... including your photos, which no longer works. 🙄

 Solution 1: Select new photos and download them